 An e-VRE provides researchers across research domains the means to share and reuse data and computations.
 This goal means an e-VRE has to be highly ambitious regarding the level of security to protect both the shared research data and the personal data of the e-VRE users.
 Moreover, it requires that highly accurate metadata is available for users to reliably assess how much they can trust the resources (data, software, or other resources) that are made available to them.
 In this deliverable, we present a strategy for the VRE4EIC architecture and software components regarding trust, privacy and security issues for the perspective of the VRE4EIC project.
-A second version will be completed in M28 in M5.3.
-The same issues from the perspective of the end-user will be the topic of deliverables D5.2 and D5.4.
-Upon acceptance of this strategy document, it will be made publicly available and especially distributed to EPOS and ENVRIPLUS and other use case partners.
+This is an updated version, adding new insights and improvements to the first version of the strategies presented in deliverable D5.1.
+The same issues from the perspective of the end-user are the topic of deliverables D5.2 and D5.4.
+Upon acceptance of this strategy document, it will be made publicly available and especially distributed to EPOS and ENVRIPLus and other use case partners.

-This document covers questions related to the data (or other resources) that is shared via the e-VRE, as well as questions about how to provide access to those resources.
+This document covers questions related to the data or other resources that are shared via the e-VRE, as well as questions about how to provide access to those resources.
 The latter is frequently referred to as AAAI (Authentication, Authorization, Accounting Infrastructure).